jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/3. install payloads/(Type 2) Abuse userland schedule-task/README.md

 Many of these pen-testing/offensive toolkits will use PIPE to get the result from spawned processes, as shown in this example.
 The general pattern for tools like Empire/Metasploit:

-[Commands transport from C2 via network to the backdoor process] -> create & connect PIPE -> [new processing] -> [result from launched process sent via network back to C2]
+[Commands transport from C2 via network to the backdoor process] -> create & connect PIPE -> [new processing] -> [result from launched process sent via network back to C2]. *In the case of Empire, it seems that PIPE is involved whenever the module runs in the background (ie. Background: True).*

 In between the [new processing], we may see other things like RawRead, Registry access & so on.